 |All meal blocks will incur an additional 8.25% meal tax|

-The $300 reservation fee is payable upon acceptance to the university.
-The university observes the May 1 reservation fee/deposit deadline and encourages students to research all schools before placing a reservation fee.
-Reservation fees received after May 1, 2018, will be accepted on the basis of space availability.
-Reservation fees received prior to May 1, 2018, are refundable.
-Students must also have an approved payment plan with Student Academic & Financial Services by July 13, 2018, to guarantee a room assignment.
-Students who establish an approved payment plan after July 13, 2018, could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.
+The $300 reservation deposit for U.S. citizens, or $500 for international applicants, is payable upon acceptance to the university and is credited towards the student's tuition.
+The university observes the May 1 reservation deposit deadline and encourages students to research all schools before placing a reservation deposit.
+Reservation deposits received after May 1, 2023, will be accepted on the basis of space availability.
+It is important for students to meet all deadlines throughout the enrollment process and have an approved payment plan with Student Financial Services by the established due date to best ensure consideration for on-campus housing.

 New Student Fee

-This nonrefundable fee, which is uniformly charged, is required of all new students for orientation, testing and term start activities.
-It is charged to students who start during the fall, winter or spring term.
+This nonrefundable fee, which is uniformly charged, is required of all new students for orientation, testing and semester start activities.
+It is charged to students who start during the fall or spring semester.